TeeAmorn/ImageStitching/README.md

 # Automatic image stitching using SIFT and projective transformations

-Note to the readers: please refer to ``figures.pdf`` to see the accompanying figures.
+Note to the readers: please refer to ``report.pdf`` to see the PDF version along with the accompanying figures.

 ## PERSONAL VIEWS